 The two year qualification provides a breadth and depth of understanding that is highly prized by universities across the world and by employers.
 It opens doors of opportunity for its students, providing them with the skills they will require at university and beyond.

 St Leonards is the only school in Scotland to concentrate 100% on the IB in the sixth form.
 That means our efforts and resources are undiluted by the demands of additional qualifications.
 As one of the first schools in Scotland to offer the qualification, we have built up an enviable level of expertise and experience and consider ourselves as a centre of excellence.
 The fact that other establishments have regularly sought advice from St Leonards on the IB further confirms this.

 The proof of our expertise though lies in the success of our students.
 St Leonards has been ranked top of the Sunday Times ‘Parent Power’ table as Scotland’s top performing Sixth Form in 2015 and 2016 measuring IB/A Level results**.

-2016 marks the tenth anniversary of the IB at St Leonards.
+2016 marked the 10th anniversary of the IB at St Leonards.
 In the Times Educational Supplement, our Headmaster, Dr Michael Carslaw, writes authoritatively about the ethos and philosophy underpinning 10 years of the International Baccalaureate at St Leonards.
 Click here to view the article.

 Every year our school leavers go on to top universities throughout the world.
 Recent destinations have included Oxford, Cambridge, St Andrews, Glasgow, Edinburgh, Exeter, Durham, York, London School of Economics, Munich, Boston and Toronto.
 Courses have included Law, Medicine, International Relations, Engineering, Chemistry, Art and Geology.